aftonsteps/aftonsteps/README.md

 - I just finished a course in robotics at Georgia Tech.
 - I'm learning DBT in my free time.
 - I'm working on starting up a blog (soon!).
-- I got an R package on CRAN.
-It's called {ggalignment} and it makes D&D alignment-style charts.
+- I have an R package on CRAN. :) It's called {ggalignment} and it makes D&D alignment-style charts.

 📫 How to reach me: Send me an email at aftoncoombs@gmail.com, or send a DM to @aftonsteps on Mastodon and Twitter